Mihonarium/hass-spatial-lights-card/README.md

 [![Open your Home Assistant instance and open this repository inside the Home Assistant Community Store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=Mihonarium&repository=hass-spatial-lights-card)

-# HASS-Spatial-Lights-Card
+# Spatial Lights Card for Home Assistant

-The Spatial Lights Card lets you place and control multiple Home Assistant lights on a 2D canvas, making it easy to build room layouts and manage zones at a glance.
+The Spatial Lights Card lets you place many Home Assistant lights on a 2D canvas, making it easy to control arbitrary groups of lights with few taps and little attention.

+Very useful when you have a lot of lights, and searching the one you need by name and icon is tiresome; you can position all the lights in a layout that corresponds to the physical room layout, making it easy to select the light you need.

+You can also drag to draw a rectangle around lights, which you'll immediately be able to control as a group.

 <img width="758" height="891" alt="image" src="https://github.com/user-attachments/assets/2801dc44-5611-446b-94d6-74e682b93678" />